deveel/deveel.webhooks/docs/FAQS.md

 ## Q: Does Deveel Webhooks support webhook authentication?

 A: Yes.
-Since version _2.0.1_, the framework supports the validation of the signature of the webhook payload, using the HMAC-SHA256 and HMAC-SHA1 algorithms, and the secret key provided by the subscription.
+Since version _2.0.1_, the framework supports the validation of the signature of the webhook payload, using the _HMAC-SHA256_ and _HMAC-SHA1_ algorithms, and the secret key provided by the subscription.

 ## Q: Does Deveel Webhooks support webhook encryption?

 A: Not at the moment.

+Encrypting and decrypting messages is an intensive operation, and it is not in the scope of the framework to provide this functionality at the moment, especially in consideration of the messaging nature of webhooks.

 ## Q: Does Deveel Webhooks support webhook retry policies?

 A: Yes.
-The framework supports the definition of a retry policy for the delivery of webhooks, that is applied when the delivery of a webhook fails.
+The framework supports retry policies for the delivery of webhooks, that is applied when the delivery of a webhook fails.
 The policy can be defined at the level of the subscription, or at the level of the webhook itself.

 ## Q: Does Deveel Webhooks support webhook delivery scheduling?